bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

 public function onPut($id, $name, $age)
 {% endhighlight %}

-You can update another resource class and multiple resource at once. `@Purge` delete cache. `@Refresh` recreate cache data.
+You can update the cache for another resource class or even multiple resources at once. `@Purge` deletes a cache where `@Refresh` will recreate cache data.